Israel moves ahead with thousands of settler homes despite U.S. opposition | Law-Order

 Israel disputes this and has settled some 440,000 Israelis in the West Bank, citing biblical, historical and political ties to the area, where 3 million Palestinians live.
 Palestinians seek to create a state in the West Bank and Gaza, with East Jerusalem as its capital.
 Israeli-Palestinian peace talks collapsed in 2014.

-(Additional reporting by Dan Williams in Jerusalem, Nidal al-Mughrabi in Gaza and Humeyra Pamuk, Simon Lewis and Matt Spetalnick in Washington; Editing by Jonathan Oatis and Howard Goller)
+(Additional reporting by Dan Williams and Nidal al-Mughrabi; Editing by Jonathan Oatis and Howard Goller)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)